 Our aim is to help blind and partially sighted people sail at all levels.
 We organise regular training sessions and racing events.
 We provide coaching and help to enable novices to learn to sail.
 We also coach the more advanced to enable them to compete at both national and international events.
-We are supported by a number of excellent sailing schools & related organisations who provide their expertise, boats, venues and safety cover
+We are supported by a number of excellent sailing schools & related organizations who provide their expertise, boats, venues and safety cover

 Within Blind Sport, there is a classification system that allows you to obtain a registered sight classification and allow you to attend events that are governed by this classification.

 Sight classifications are important as they ensure a fair and equal competition.
 Success at competitions should be defined by an athlete's skill and ability, not their impairment.
 The sight classifications should give all athletes the confidence that they are competing against others equally.